 A recent article in the New York Times explored impurities in a few poor quality herbal supplements that supposedly aid in weight loss and low libido.
 We are saddened that these products exist and are giving Chinese herbs a bad reputation.
 We would like to reassure our patients that purchasing herbal products and supplements appropriately prescribed by a licensed professional is safe and innocuous.

-At The YinOva Center we use herbs from two of the best herbal companies in the world.
+At The Yinova Center, we use herbs from two of the best herbal companies in the world.
 Both follow stringent guidelines created by the FDA to ensure the highest quality product.
-The herbs are identified, tested and retested using the following scientific techniques: TLC (Thin Layer Chromatography for proper herb species identification), microbial testing for potential harmful pathogens, Gas Chromatography (tests for the presence of over 200 harmful pesticides, herbicides and fungicides), HPLC (High Pressure Liquid Chromatography, which tests for the correct concentrations of active medicinal ingredients), and ICP-MS (Inductively Coupled Plasma-Mass Spectrometry, which tests for heavy metals).
+The herbs are identified, tested and retested using the following scientific techniques: TLC (Thin Layer Chromatography for proper herb species identification), microbial testing for potentially harmful pathogens, Gas Chromatography (tests for the presence of over 200 harmful pesticides, herbicides, and fungicides), HPLC (High-Pressure Liquid Chromatography, which tests for the correct concentrations of active medicinal ingredients), and ICP-MS (Inductively Coupled Plasma-Mass Spectrometry, which tests for heavy metals).
 Both companies have their own private herb farms, with strict growing conditions and both have their own government regulated and approved laboratories.